Jwong1009/GatorTrade/credentials/README.md

 6. Database password
 7. Database name (basically the name that contains all your tables)
 8. Instructions on how to use the above information.
+Using a terminal, navigate to the location where the SSH key is stored.
+Then use the command listed under SSH username to access the server

+AWS Sign In:
+Account ID: 278286693302
+Username: Team05Guest
+Password: Team05Guest!

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>